AlexCo1d/Alex/200-Course & Project/UNNC-Project/Paper Manuscript.md

 ## Transfer Learning

 - To train our proposed Med-FAUNet model, we leverage a transfer learning strategy that significantly reduces the training time and effectively addresses the underfitting problem caused by a lack of sufficient data.
 The fundamental concept and implementation of transfer learning within our model are illustrated in #fig .
 - To elaborate, the pre-trained knowledge is partially incorporated within the Downsampling Stage and the Self-Attention Stage of our model.
 For the Downsampling Stage, we utilize the ResNetV2 pre-trained weights acquired from training on ImageNet, which comprises 3 layers with 3, 4 and 9 basic ResNetV2 blocks, respectively.
-However, the integrated CBAM blocks within the ResNetV2 block of the Downsampling Stage do not utilize pre-trained weights.
-In contrast, within the Self-Attention Stage, our proposed model comprises 16 ViT basic blocks, all of which are pre-trained on ImageNet.
-Moreover, the remaining sections of the model are trained from scratch.
+Moreover, within the Self-Attention Stage, our proposed model comprises 16 ViT basic blocks, all of which are pre-trained on ImageNet.
+Besides, in our design, the integrated CBAM blocks within the ResNetV2 block of the Downsampling Stage, as well as the subnetwork in the other stage do not utilize pre-trained weights, trained from scratch.

 ## Postprocessing